 The offshore wind sector has been one of the Government’s biggest success stories, with the delivery of the world’s largest capacity.
 When I was at the Department for International Trade, we also made it a priority to be able to export that capability.
 Could the Minister tell us a bit about the work that BEIS is doing with the DIT to continue that work so that we also deliver real economic benefits for our country’s exporters?

 I pay tribute to my right hon.
 Friend, who spent two years in the Department for International Trade and was an excellent Minister.
 He has driven a great deal of progress in this area.
 As he will know, increasing competitiveness and the capability of our supply chain are key to increasing our exporting power, and, through the offshore wind sector deal, the sector will invest up to £250 million for that purpose.
 I continue to work with my right hon.
-Friend’s former Department to identify opportunities, and I regularly meet the Under-Secretary of State for International Trade, my hon.
-Friend the Member for Beverley and Holderness (Graham Stuart), in his capacity as Minister for investment.
+Friend’s former Department to identify opportunities, and I regularly meet my hon.
+Friend the Under-Secretary of State for International Trade, in his capacity as Minister for investment.

 Ørsted recently opened an east coast hub in my constituency.
 It is committed to providing local employment opportunities as part of its business, but sadly the extension of the non-EEA visa waiver to the offshore wind workers means that some companies can exploit underpaid and overworked foreign labour rather than developing local opportunities.
 Will the Government commit themselves to ending the waiver next year?

 The Government will absolutely commit themselves to supporting new jobs in the sector.
 Because of allocation round 3, the contracts for difference auction, we are envisaging 400,000 new jobs in the immediate future, in the next few years.
 This is something at which the Government are actually succeeding and on which we are working.